-Once you’ve picked up a decent lens kit, you’ll find yourself wanting to bring those things everywhere.
-Fortunately, phone lenses (like phones) are small and pretty easy to carry around.
-You’ll want to grab a case or bag to put them in so they’re convenient to carry and access.
+Once you’ve picked up a decent kit, you’ll find yourself wanting to bring those things everywhere in a phone camera lens bag.
+No, not all offerings are going to include a suitable option.
+You’ll want to grab a case or bag to put your new lenses in so they’re convenient to carry and access.
 Oh, and you want to be sure they’re protected too.

 Who asks questions like this?
 It’s self-explanatory.
-A phone lens bag, or a phone lens pouch, is exactly what it sounds like.
+A phone lens bag, or a phone lens pouch, is precisely what it sounds like.

-They differ from regular old generic bags in a couple key ways.
+They differ from regular old generic bags in a couple of crucial ways.
 Usually, it’s that lens bags are divided into compartments to aid in organization.
-Lenses tend to be quite vulnerable, so it’s a bad idea to just leave them loose and jangling around with other things.
+Lenses tend to be quite vulnerable, so it’s a bad idea just to leave them loose and jangling around with other things.
 Furthermore, most lens bags have straps or loops that allow you to keep them on your person and easily accessible.

-You could use a plain old plastic grocery bag if you needed to, but that doesn’t really seem very appealing, does it?
+You could use an everyday old plastic grocery bag if you needed to, but that doesn’t seem very appealing, does it?

-The primary purpose of a lens bag is to organize and store lenses.
+The primary purpose of a mobile phone camera lens bag is to organize and store lenses.
 That’s pretty straightforward.
-Ideally it will do so in a way that makes it a piece of cake to grab the lens and attach it to your phone quickly.
+Ideally, it will do so in a way that makes it a piece of cake to grab the lens and attach it to your phone quickly.

 Secondarily, lens bags offer protection from the elements.
-Lenses can represent significant investments, especially if you’ve purchased high end lenses like those made by Moment.
-Protecting them is absolutely vital.
-Water or even just humidity can damage your lens, so sealed bags and pouches are very useful.
-Lens bags are always made of some soft material like neoprene so that in the unthinkable event that you lose a lens cap you can store a lens somewhat safely.
+Lenses can represent significant investments, especially if you’ve purchased high-end lenses like those made by Moment.
+Protecting them is vital – they’re expensive!
+Water or even just humidity can damage your lens, so sealed bags and pouches are handy.
+Lens bags are always made of some soft material like neoprene so that in the unlikely event that you lose a lens cap, you can store a lens somewhat safely.

 Please don’t lose your lens caps, though.